rreptile/node-squares/README.md

 node-squares
 =====================

-Moving squares on canvas using Node.js
+Moving squares on HTML5 canvas with Node.js on the serverside

 ### Installing the app